mxagar/customer_churn_production/README.md

 As explained in [Running the Package](#running-the-package), the EDA and the model evaluation are switched off for the docker image, because saving matplotlib images requires a more sophisticated setup than the one provided.

-## Limitations of This Boilerplate
+## Limitations and Alternatives of This Boilerplate

 - No tracking of datasets / models / experiments / artifacts is done.
 Doing that is **fundamental** if we want to scale, and it implies using additional tools, such as [Weights and Biases](https://wandb.ai).
-- Maybe all the steps could be re-written in an Object Oriented style and packed in to a [Scikit-Learn](https://scikit-learn.org/stable/) `Pipeline`.
-However, I think that increases the complexity; I prefer to use a mixed approach in which transformations are defined in classes, while they are applied in a function.
-Additionally, that makes the boilerplate easier to adapt to concrete applications and frameworks other than [Scikit-Learn](https://scikit-learn.org/stable/).
+I have another boilerplate where that is done: [music_genre_classification](https://github.com/mxagar/music_genre_classification).
+- This boilerplate works for small datasets/projects, which are not that uncommon in small/medium enterprises; in my experience, its structure is easy to understand, implement and adapt.
+However, as the complexity increases, it is recommended to apply these changes to the architecture:
+  - All data processing steps should be written in an Object Oriented style and packed into a [Scikit-Learn](https://scikit-learn.org/stable/) `Pipeline` (or similar), as done with `transformations.py`.
+  - Any data processing that must be applied to new data should be integrated in the inference pipeline generated in `train_models()`; that means that we should integrate most of the content in `perform_data_processing()` as a `Pipeline` in `train_models()`.
+Thus, `perform_data_processing()` would be reduced to basic tasks related to cleaning (e.g., duplicate removal) and checking.
 - No serving via an API is discussed.

-If you are interested in any of those topics, please visit the section [Interesting Links](#interesting-links).
+Please, visit the section [Interesting Links](#interesting-links), where I will list further resources related to those points.

 ## Possible Improvements